No words needed!

 We took a cross country route now through forests to join the motorway towards Salzburg, enjoying the magnificent scenery, with snow on the mountains.

-We turned off at Salzburg, having stopped for lunch, and drove north a few miles to Oberndorf.
+We drove to Salzburg, stopping for lunch and then turning off to drive north a few miles to Oberndorf.
 This is where the Christmas carol 'Stille nacht' (Silent Night) is said to have been written in 1818.
 We had driven through here two years ago on our way from Poland to Geneva, and had passed the sign to the church, but hadn't been able to stop.
-It was peak summer then and very busy.
+It was peak summer and very busy.

 In another room, there was information about the salt trade on the river, and on the famous 'son' of the town – Nobel prize winning philosopher Leopold Kohr, born in 1909.
 He sounded a really interesting person, who apparently had created the 'small is beautiful' idea, and supported small businesses.